 A natural self-starter who thrives in an entrepreneurial environment.

 The Braven Accelerator empowers promising young people on their path to college graduation, meaningful careers, and lives of impact.
 Alongside educational institutions, Braven provides a scalable model to discover, develop, and connect extraordinary, diverse, and driven young people to high-quality skill building, opportunities, and networks.
 From the Accelerator will come a generation of leaders as diverse as our future demands.

-Braven currently operates in Newark, New Jersey, Chicago, Illinois, and San Jose, California.
+Braven currently operates in Newark, New Jersey, Chicago, and the San Francisco Bay Area.
 We aim to become the nation’s leading accelerator of diverse talent, putting 100,000 emerging leaders on the pathway to college completion and economic mobility.
 Our work is highly data and outcomes driven: college graduation; workforce readiness skills-based proficiency; employment in a high impact role within six months of graduation.

-Compensation for this position is competitive and depends on your prior work experience.
-Please be advised, you will have an opportunity to discuss compensation in more detail after you begin the application process.
+We as an organization value the longevity of our employees and offer a comprehensive and competitive benefits plan.
+The salary for this position is also competitive and depends on your prior work experience.
+Please be advised, you will have an opportunity to discuss salary in more detail after you begin the application process.

 Braven is an equal opportunity employer and considers qualified applicants for employment without regard to race, color, creed, religion, national origin, sex, sexual orientation, gender identity and expression, age, disability, veteran status, or any other protected factor.
 We encourage talented individuals of all backgrounds to apply.